 These live-in childcare providers travel from more than 40 countries around the world to provide childcare for families in the United States.
 They bring a huge array of cultures and experiences directly to their host family.
 An au pair can introduce their host family to their:

-Plus, an au pair can immerse the kids they provide care for in their home language.
+Plus, an au pair can immerse the kids they provide care for in their native language.
 By naturally integrating their language into everyday life, kids can pick up practical words and phrases through organic learning experiences.
 Many of our host families find that, before long, their kids are greeting them in a different language at the end of the day!

 Bilingualism has many benefits for the development of the brain, particularly during childhood.
 Speaking more than one language is tied to impacts such as: